knokknok

 Brand Strategy

-• Unique value proposition: Why choose your brand?
+• Unique value proposition: Why choose your brand over existing options?

 • Category focus: Skincare, makeup, or both?